stadium-software/repeater-datagrid/README.md

   - [Page](#page-1)

 # Overview
 Using this module, you can configure a *Repeater* control to create a DataGrid that looks and works similar to the standard Stadium *DataGrid* control.
+It works by enabling the retrieval and display of a single page of records only.
 Use this module to display data from data sources that contain too many records to display in the standard (client-side) Stadium DataGrid.

 **Notable features**